Juvenile idiopathic arthritis: Treatment

-Rheumatoid factor positive JIA (5% of JIA cases, and also being rare in children younger than 9-years old) is associated with a poor prognosis and early treatment is required to prevent significant joint destruction and disability.
+Rheumatoid factor-positive JIA (5% of JIA cases, and also being rare in children younger than 9-years old) is associated with a poor prognosis, and early treatment is required to prevent significant joint destruction and disability.
 It is very similar pathologically to adult rheumatoid arthritis.
 Synthetic conventional DMARDs or biologic DMARDs are standard therapy for this type of JIA.

 Enthesitis-related arthritis is a type of JIA characterized by enthesitis; inflammation of the area where tendons and ligaments attach to bone.
-NSAIDs are commonly used for symptomatic relief with the anti-inflammatories sulfasalazine and TNF-inhibitors also being used.
+NSAIDs are commonly used for symptomatic relief, with the anti-inflammatories sulfasalazine and TNF inhibitors also being used.
 Biologic DMARDs such as TNF-α inhibitors are used for sacroilitis (inflammation of the sacroiliac joint).
 IL-17 inhibitors are used for refractory disease.
-40-60% of children with enthesitis related variant of JIA have involvement of the axial skeleton including sacroiliitis, spondyloarthritis and ankylosing spondylitis (inflammation of the spine).
+40-60% of children with enthesitis-related variant of JIA have involvement of the axial skeleton, including sacroiliitis, spondyloarthritis, and ankylosing spondylitis (inflammation of the spine).

-Psoriatic JIA typically presents in children between the ages of 2-4 and older than 10 years, having a bi-modal age of onset.
+Psoriatic JIA typically presents in children between the ages of 2-4 and 10 and up, having a bi-modal age of onset.
 50% of children with psoriatic JIA develop psoriasis.
 Adolescents and older children have a similar presentation to psoriatic arthritis (the adult continuation of this type of JIA).
 Treatment consists of synthetic DMARDs such as methotrexate or TNF-α inhibitors.
 DMARDs targeting inflammatory cytokines IL-17, IL-12, or IL-23 may be used.

-Systemic JIA is characterized by markedly elevated inflammatory markers, fevers and rashes.
-It may also present as lymph node swelling, hepatosplenomegaly (swelling of the liver and spleen) and as a life threatening hyperinflammation syndrome known as macrophage activation syndrome.
+Systemic JIA is characterized by markedly elevated inflammatory markers, fevers, and rashes.
+It may also present as lymph node swelling, hepatosplenomegaly (swelling of the liver and spleen), and as a life-threatening hyperinflammation syndrome known as macrophage activation syndrome.
 Early treatment with IL-1 and IL-6 inhibitors may induce remission.
-DMARDs combined with systemic steroids may be needed in severe inflammation or the macrophage activation syndrome.
-Systemic JIA is pathologically similar to Adult-Onset Still's Disease and this is thought to be the adult continuation of the same disease.
+DMARDs combined with systemic steroids may be needed in severe inflammation or macrophage activation syndrome.
+Systemic JIA is pathologically similar to Adult-Onset Still's Disease, and this is thought to be the adult continuation of the same disease.